mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 “The police use AR-15s,” Kayden says.

-“The bad guys too, though, right?”
+“The bad guys do too, though, right?”
 Ms. Anderlik asks, her arms crossed over her torso like she’s giving herself a hug, but she doesn’t have to.

 “But it sounds like there’s a lot of them.
 That means the good guys—” Kayden’s answer is interrupted by someone smashing against our locked door, and I find a dark place to hide in my mind.